kura/kura.gg/content/so-you-want-to-run-your-own-copy-of-pypip.in.rst

 running process and PyPy speeds it up wonderfully.

-If you're using Debian 7, the latest version of PyPy as of writing is 2.3.1 and requires libffi6, which is only available in Jessie which is currently in testing.
+If you're using Debian 7, the latest version of PyPy as of writing is 2.3.1 and requires libffi6, if you're using one of the prebuilt binaries. libffi6 is only available in Jessie which is currently in testing.

 You can either use an older version of PyPy or, backport libffi6 from Jessie.